-Finally, we can plot the time used per cycle using the plot_performance(naca0012.log) method.
+Finally, we can plot the time used per cycle using the plot_performance() method.
 The last cycle is particularly long because it is the only cycle where the flow solution is written to a file.
+If an implicit solver is used, plot_performance() will also attempt to plot the memory usage per cycle.